How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If you can’t see the Links feature when you log into your WP admin area you will need to install a plugin.
-This tutorial explains how to add and manage links on your site’s sidebar using plugins.
+If the Links item is not displayed when you log into your WP backend, you can add it by installing a plugin.
+This tutorial will show you how to add and manage links on your site’s sidebar using WordPress plugins.

 Link Manager